chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_expression_type_run_control.rst

      - The ISO timestamp at which the |chef client| run started.
 For example: ``"2014-06-05T10:34:35Z"``.
    * - ``sequence_number``
      - integer
      - The sequence number at which the resource converged.
+For example: ``"2"``.
    * - ``status``
      - string
      - The status of the control object.
+For example: ``"success"``.